athertahir/python-machine-learning-by-example/Lab Guides/Chapter10/Episode_9.md

 comes the model saving part.
 Let's see how it is done by performing the following steps:

-1. First we create a `saver`{.literal} object in TensorFlow, as
+1. First we create a `saver` object in TensorFlow, as
     follows:

-Copy

 ```
 >>> saver = tf.train.Saver()